Chia-Network/chialisp-web/docs/puzzles/cats.md

   * If the announcement comes from the CAT layer, it is prepended with `0xcb`.
   * If the announcement comes from the inner puzzle, it is prepended with `0xca`.

-* **CATs pass a list of pre-calculated Truths to the inner puzzle**
+* **CATs pass a list of pre-calculated Truths to their TAIL**

-  Many inner puzzles require information such as their coin ID and puzzlehash.
-Luckily, we already calculate much of this information in the CAT layer, so we bundle it together as a pre-validated collection of **Truths**.
-We then pass these Truths into the inner puzzle as the first parameter in the solution.
+  Many TAILs require information that has already been calculated in the CAT layer, so we bundle it together as a pre-validated collection of **Truths**.
+We then pass these Truths into the TAIL as the first non-curried parameter in the solution.

   The Truths are:
   * My ID - The ID of the coin